Ctru14/Dia-Bot/README.md

 Description: subclass of DataCollection

 VibrationCollection(name, units, samplingRate, globalStartTime)
-* Initializess the VibrationCollection instance using the super's function
+* Initializes the VibrationCollection instance using the super's function

 readData()  _@toBeFilledIn_